Xunnamius/symbiote/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### github-rename-root.longHelpDescription

 > `readonly` **longHelpDescription**: "This renovation will:\n\n1.
 Rename the origin repository on GitHub.\n\n2.
-Update the package name in the origin repository's release names on GitHub that match the old root package's name.
-If --force is given, all releases with old-style semver valid names (e.g. \"v1.2.3\") will also be updated (to e.g. \"new-package-name@1.2.3\").\n\n3.
+Update the origin repository's GitHub release names that are scoped to the old root package's name.
+If --force is given, all releases with old-style semver valid names (e.g. \"v1.2.3\") will be updated (to e.g. \"new-package-name@1.2.3\") as well.\n\n3.
 Update the name field in the root package's package.json file.\n\n4.
 Update the package.json::repository of all packages in the project.\n\n5.
 Update the origin remote url in \`.git/config\` if it matches the old origin url.
 If --force is given, the origin remote url will always be updated regardless of its value.\n\n6.
 In a hybridrepo or polyrepo, add new annotated tags with the updated root package name as respective aliases of tags with the old package name, and then push them to the origin repository.
-If --force is given, alias tags will be created for any tags with old-style semver valid names (e.g. \"v1.2.3\").\n\n7.
+If --force is given, alias tags (e.g. \"new-package-name@1.2.3\") will be created for any existing tags with old-style semver valid names (e.g. \"v1.2.3\") as well.\n\n7.
 Rename (move) the repository directory on the local filesystem, if the repository name has changed.
-If the destination directory path already exists, this step will fail.\n\nIf any step fails, the renovation will abort immediately.\n\nTo create and recreate alias tags for existing release tags with more fidelity and control, see the --generate-scoped-tags renovation."
+If the destination directory path already exists, this step will fail.\n\nIf any step fails, the renovation will abort immediately.
+Further, this command never deletes tags.\n\nTo create and recreate alias tags for existing release tags more generally, see the --generate-alias-tags renovation."

 #### github-rename-root.requiresForce